Complete Rucking Gear List (Updated 2026)

 What is it?A ruck plate.

 Why use it?Adds weight and resistance to your ruck.
-It also saves space in your rucksack.

 3. Hydration Bladder